opreabogdan1/Proiect-practic-TM/README.md

 - The test conditions created for the ”Job Titles” and ”Pay Grades” modules can be viewed here: [Test conditions](https://github.com/opreabogdan1/Proiect-practic-TM/blob/main/test%20conditions.xlsx).

 ### 3.3 Test cases
-- The test cases were created in Zephy Squad, based on the analysis of the specifications.
-The test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing;
+- The test cases were created in Zephyr Squad, based on the analysis of the specifications.
+The test design techniques used for generating test cases are boundary value analysis, equivalence partitioning, and use case testing;
-- The test cases with steps can be accesed at this link: [Test cases](https://github.com/opreabogdan1/Proiect-practic-TM/blob/main/Test%20cases%20Job%20Title%20%2B%20Pay%20Grade.pdf).
+- The test cases with steps can be accessed at this link: [Test cases](https://github.com/opreabogdan1/Proiect-practic-TM/blob/main/Test%20cases%20Job%20Title%20%2B%20Pay%20Grade.pdf).

 ### 3.4 Daily test summary report
 - On April 30, 2023, the testing process began and 6 tests were performed, of which 4 were pass and 2 were fail.
 On May 2, 2023, 3 tests were run, of which 1 failed and 2 passed.
 On June 11, 6 tests were run, all of which were passed.
-The daily test summary report cand be seen below:
+The daily test summary report can be seen below:
  ![Screenshot_2](https://github.com/opreabogdan1/Proiect-practic-TM/assets/128214529/0355cdb0-f864-41d4-a94c-0d6cd589a7b7).